yipchingwan/node-get-started-with-caclRemaindar/readme.md

 ## Practice Challenge
 - How to export and import a module in node
 - What is npm and package.json
-- Why Javascript cannot run the in browser
+- Why Javascript can still work without the browser

 ## Practice Requirement